jflamy/owlcms4/docs/Fly.md

    - Organization:  use the default `Personal` organization.

    - Configuration of the Postgres database : Choose the default option  `Development`

+   - Region: pick the one closest to you

    - Stop after 1 hour:  Answer **n (No)**